Post Campaign Fulfillment Strategy shaped by real data, not promises

 - Freight: heavily variable; $3.40 domestic small parcel baseline, international lanes vary by weight and service class; DDP routes add duties but reduce support and returns.

-- Support handling: $0.25—$0.90 per order when preemptive status and a self-serve tracking portal are in place; over $2.00 when these are missing.
+- Support handling: $0.25—$0.90 per order when proactive status and a self-serve tracking portal are in place; over $2.00 when these are missing.

-- Returns/restocking: 0.7%—2.4% of units depending on category; each return costs far over the outbound label once time and reputational drag are counted.
+- Returns/restocking: 0.7%—2.4% of units depending on category; each return costs far more than the outbound label once time and reputational drag are counted.

 We then run a sensitivity analysis: What’s the effect if your carton is 2 cm larger?
 What if EU DDP is required?
 What if 12% of addresses need secondary verification?
 These tests arm you for real choices—what to invest in now and where to accept a trade-off.